tyleransom/DScourseS19/ModelingOptimization/OptimizationCodingBasics.md

 # print result and plot all xs for every iteration
 print(paste("The minimum of f(x) is ", x, sep = ""))
 ```
+Want to do it in Julia? see [here](https://github.com/tyleransom/DScourseS19/blob/master/ModelingOptimization/simpleGD.jl)

 ## How to write a function in R
 How do you write a function in R?
 The function has four distinct elements: